Improving lives one pump at a time

 New cost-efficient and locally adapted approaches are needed to improve well coverage and enable communities and governments to keep water points running.
 Sustainable management of existing infrastructure is key.
 Repair and rehabilitation are not only cheaper than creating new water points but also more ecological and protective of water resources.

-In this project, MSABI is further developing, validating and expanding Pump for Life, its subscription-based system for well maintenance and repair.
-Customers receive proactive (monthly) maintenance and reactive repair services in exchange for a monthly or annual subscription premium.
+In this project, MSABI further developed, validated and expanded Pump for Life, its subscription-based system for well maintenance and repair.
+Its customers receive proactive (monthly) maintenance and reactive repair services in exchange for a monthly or annual subscription premium.
 The premium can be paid through mobile phone money transfer services, making it accessible to people in remote areas with no access to conventional banking.

 A decentralised network of private-sector mechanics, who are situated in hub locations to maximise operational efficiency, maintain and repair the water points.
-An advanced surveillance-response system using information and communication technology (ICT) monitors premium payments, the distribution and functionality of water points, spare part usage and water point history.
-MSABI draws on elements of modern subscription and data-driven systems from other sectors, an approach which is expected to be a game changer in guaranteeing water access reliability relative to conventional systems.
+An advanced surveillance-response system using information and communication technology monitors premium payments, the distribution and functionality of water points, spare part usage and each water point’s history.
+MSABI draws on elements of modern subscription-based and data-driven systems from other sectors, an approach that’s expected to be a game changer in guaranteeing water access relative to conventional systems.